Duration

 Amenities & Features

-Most visits are planned around 2-3 hours (including 1.5-2 hours hiking plus time at the falls).
-This page describes the price range as $5 parking pass required (park entry is free).
-Current hours are posted for 7 days of the week.
+Plan around 2-3 hours (including 1.5-2 hours hiking plus time at the falls) unless you are only stopping in briefly.
+Current price guidance on this page is $5 parking pass required (park entry is free).

 Don't Miss